 "For I think that God has displayed us, the apostles, LAST, as men condemned to death; for we have been made a spectacle to the world, both to angels and to men." – Acts 4:9

 The early ekklesia knew the fellowship of the sufferings of others.
-The worldly “church” has no understanding of the functions of the ekklesia as they jump first in line to rule and lord over the people for selfish gain by changing the meaning of the Greek words that were divinely inspired.
-They do not want to glorify the King, as they have become the “kings” instead.
+The worldly church has no understanding of the functions of the ekklesia as they jump first in line to rule and lord over the people for selfish gain by changing the meaning of the Greek words that were divinely inspired.
+They do not want to glorify the King of kings as they want to be the kings themselves.

-The word “elder” is translated from the Greek word “presbuteros.”
-What you may find interesting is that elder (presbyter) is an adjective, NOT a noun.
-It describes a person who is advanced in maturity, such as age and wisdom.
-Those within the harlot “church” system imply that an elder is a title.
+The word 'elder' is translated from the Greek word 'presbuteros.'
+What you may find interesting is that elder (presbyter) is an adjective, not a noun.
+It describes a person who is advanced in maturity in age and wisdom.
+Those within the harlot church system imply that an elder is a title.
 You would think among the 54 translators of the King James version Bible that they would have been able to easily figure this out.
 They probably knew, but they were commanded to adhere to King James’ injunction upon them.

-Presbuteros was changed, which was formerly translated “priest” by the papacy to “elder” by Tyndale’s translation of the word giving a hierarchical connotation to it.
-The Catholic Church has been guilty of making presbuteros (elder) into a priestly office to the ignorance of their followers.
+'Presbuteros' was changed.
+It was formerly translated as 'priest' by the papacy to 'elder' by Tyndale’s translation; however, most give a hierarchical connotation to it.
+The Catholic Church has been guilty of making 'presbuteros' (elder) into a priestly office to the ignorance of their followers.
 It is a deliberate misleading of a translation of a word to justify a practice to suit a religious man-made system.
-The mistranslated word “priest” was substituted in the place of the Greek word presbuteros with the literal meaning of an aged person.
+The mistranslated word 'priest' was substituted in the place of the Greek word 'presbuteros' with the literal meaning of an aged person.

 The following evidence will prove this.